FernandoToigo/red-spree-rmk/README.md

 ### System Classes

-Despite avoiding OOP we still want to maintain a certain level of abstraction.
+Despite avoiding OOP we still want to maintain a certain level of independence between the classes.
 This is done by separating the different systems into its own classes which, for the most part, can work independently.
 In general, each of these classes contain only the Initialize and Update functions as public with side effects.
 Adding more of those types of functions is allowed but discouraged in order to avoid the biggest cognitive challenge faced when trying to understand static classes: when there are too many external functions changing its state at random locations.

 System classes also usually contains a public State field which holds data that persists over frames.
 The intent is that only the class itself can change its state by means of calls to its public functions and, as such, external accesses to this State field should be done exclusively for reading (this is not enforced by any type of encapsulation in order to avoid unnecessary copies, additional code and to boost productivity).